ownerrez/mybatisnet/README.md

   into the common project due to dependency on runtime specific Reflect/ILEmit logic.

 Many parameters are passed statically on the configScope to child entities.
-- This means that we ABSOLUTELY CANNOT ALLOW two maps to be built at the same time.
+- This means that we ABSOLUTELY CANNOT ALLOW two entity.xml maps to be built at the same time.
   - If we permit this, then in testing everything will look fine...
   - but when we deploy to production we'll get all sorts of strange, unexpected errors.
   - Maps in Holiday.xml getting assigned to the Booking.xml namespace and similar.